codesundar/codesundar/README.md

 ### Sundaravel (codesundar)
+✈️ -> 🇮🇳 🇮🇪 🇸🇬 🇮🇩

+With 9+ years in software engineering, I've crafted web and mobile applications for millions of users.
+From startups to enterprises, I've collaborated with large, remote-first teams, ensuring top-notch user experiences and robust infrastructures.
+Eager to take on challenging projects and make impactful contributions.
+Let's connect!

-### Achievement:
+### Highlights:

-- 🤖 8 years of experience with Web & Mobile development.
+- 🤖 9+ years of experience with Web and mobile development.
+- 🌎 Crafted apps for millions
+  - 3M+ downloads (HealthCare)
+  - 4M+ downloads (E-commerce)
+  - 100k+ downloads in 3 months (dating)
+  - My apps are listed in LiveMint, BusinessWorld
+  - Reached Trending positions #2 in Education, #12 in social
 - 🎤 Delivered talk in GDG Madurai
 - 🕶 Developed 60+ Projects for Clients
-- 🔥 My Acheivments PlayStore
-  - #2 in Trending in Education Category
-  - #12 in Social Category

-### Location:

-- Lives in India 🇮🇳
-- Visited Singapore🇸🇬, Indonesia🇮🇩

 ### Tech Skills: